wendehals/bricks-cli/README.md

         "api_key": "<rebrickable api key>"
     }

+You need to obtain the Rebrickable API key from your profile's settings page on rebrickable.com.
+The login credentials will be send in a secured way.

 ## Scripting

 The bricks-cli supports executing scripts contained in *.bricks files.
 The scripts are made up of commands working with expressions describing part collections.
 Have a look at the following example:

+    a := set(8880-1)
-    save(sort(subtract(allParts, set(8880-1))))
+    save(sort(subtract(allParts, a)))

-The script above first retrieves all parts owned by the user and subtracts those parts contained in set 8880-1.
-After that it sorts the parts.
+The first command in the script above retrieves all parts of set 8880-1 and stores the resulting collection in the variable `a`.
+The next command first retrieves all parts owned by the user, subtracts those parts from the collection saved in `a`, and sorts the parts.
 The overall result of the expression is saved into a JSON file.

 ### Commands